Discover the power, features and flexibility of the CMS that can provide an alternative to WordPress

 Flexible core searching

-A lot of CMSs ship with rudimentary core searching features, so many larger sites must rely on external search platforms such as Apache Solr.
+Be sure you make use of Smart Search, which is the most powerful default search feature available in a major CMSA lot of CMSs ship with rudimentary core searching features, so many larger sites must rely on external search platforms such as Apache Solr.
 Joomla ships with Smart Search, which allows you to index all the content on your site and perform fast, targeted searches.
 After running the first indexation, Joomla will then index your content automatically.
 There’s no need to run a cron job or spend time maintaining the search index, as with some other search tools.
 You can also drill down through your content based on authors, categories, languages, type of content and much more.

 Smart Search also offers a variety of ways to weight your search results, so you can put more emphasis on titles, body text, meta data, URLs and matching text.
 It is also possible to create your own custom content maps to create pre-defined search options – so you could let people search for all content created in 2013, or find all the content that was published on your blog in Spanish.
 It really is an amazingly powerful tool.